ry4npw/dragonrealms-dobby/README.md

 ### Linux / Mac OS X

-Dobby works great with Avalon version 4.3.1 on Mac, and it supports multiple instances of Avalon running at the same time.
+Dobby works great with Avalon version 4.3.x on Mac, and it supports multiple instances of Avalon running at the same time.

 #### Startup

-1. Download dobby-{version}.jar and place it in your ~/Documents/dobby directory.
+1. Download the latest [dobby-{version}.jar](https://github.com/ry4npw/dragonrealms-dobby/blob/master/dobby-0.1.jar?raw=true) and place it in your ~/Documents/dobby directory.
 2. Redirect your DR traffic through dobby via `sudo vi /etc/hosts` and add the entry:

 	```bash